 - Botox injections.

-People at risk for developing ptosis include those with eye tumors, diabetes, history of stroke, cancer, and neurological disorders.
-Older people are at risk because aging sometimes causes the eye muscles to weaken.
+People at risk for developing ptosis include those with eye tumours, diabetes, history of stroke, cancer, and neurological disorders.
+Older people are at risk because ageing sometimes causes the eye muscles to weaken.

 - The person with contact lenses.